qashield/qabot/README.md

 We're all busy.
 We write scripts, or at we should.
 But our scripts are unreadable by our stakeholders - often even ourselves.

-With Architect, you write your requirements in a simplified dialect of English - called Gherkin.
+With QAshield, you write your requirements in a simplified dialect of English - called Gherkin.

 These "Features" contain executable English instructions - actions and assertions - that are easy to read, write and socialise.